2025 Seattle Mariners season: Farm system

 The Everett AquaSox won the Northwest League championship, which was Zach Vincej's third consecutive title managing a Mariners minor league team.

 The Tacoma Rainers were swept in the Pacific Coast League championship.

 The Modesto Nuts played their final season in 2025.
 The Mariners sold the Single-A team in December 2024 to Diamond Baseball Holdings.
-After the local government would not fund improvements to Modesto's stadium, Diamond planned to move the franchise after the 2025 season to San Bernadino, California to become the Inland Empire 66ers, part of several changes in affiliation agreements with Diamond teams.
+After the local government would not fund improvements to Modesto's stadium, Diamond planned to move the franchise after the 2025 season to San Bernardino, California to become the Inland Empire 66ers, part of several changes in affiliation agreements with Diamond teams.
 Diamond owns more than 40 other minor league teams, including the Mariners Double-A affiliate, the Arkansas Travelers.
 The final game in Modesto was on August 31.